 Online funeral planning: is it possible?

 After the death of a loved one many people simply go to a local funeral home on the recommendation of a family member or friend.
-In fact, less than 18% of people get more than one quote when organising a funeral (SunLife).
+In fact, 57% of people didn't compare funeral director prices (SunLife 2024).
+This could be because the person who died specified which funeral director they wanted.
 But there are other options – if you’d like to, you can arrange a funeral online with a virtual funeral director.
 And you won’t need to go to a funeral home at all.

 But what is a virtual funeral director exactly?